jeroenbreen/ov-scraper/README.md

 - run `node test-nos.nl`

-Should print the temperature in the Netherlands for today in celsius, as is display at the top right on the NOS website.
+Should print the temperature in the Netherlands for today in celsius, as is displayed at the top right on the NOS website.

 ## Tactic for getting data from the OV website